 If you are considering setting up an online business, you most likely have come across dropshipping and affiliate marketing, and you may be wondering which is better.
 Both models are inventory-free with reasonable profit margins.
-They have no entry barrier, and you can get started within a short time with the relatively low initial cost.
+They have no entry barrier, and you can get started within a short time with a relatively low initial cost.

 To help you determine which one would be best suited for you, this article compares the different aspects of drop shipping vs. affiliate marketing, including their business and operational models, level of risk, and benefits of one over the other.